Moving to Middletown: 11 Reasons Middletown Is a Good Place to Live

 Popular Industries in the Area

-Thanks to its centralized location within the Mid-Atlantic region and its close proximity to New York City, Middletown can support many job opportunities in a number of different industries.
+Thanks to its centralized location within the Mid-Atlantic region and its close proximity to New York City, Middletown can support many job opportunities in a number of New Jersey's major industries.
 For those who work in Middletown, some of the most popular industries in the area are based around healthcare and pharmaceuticals.
 Other popular industries include construction, manufacturing, telecommunications, retail and sales, real estate, and insurance.
 Beyond the public sector, some of the biggest employers in Middletown and the surrounding area include:

 - Hackensack Meridian Health Medical Group